srj101/srj101/README.md

 - 👋 Hi, I’m @srj101
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Guitar
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Wordpress/PHP/Laravel Projects

 <!---
 srj101/srj101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.